scipy-conference/scipy_proceedings/papers/bergstra/paper.rst

 numerical instability in complicated element-wise expression graphs.

-Debugging Theano functions can require non-standard techniques and Theano-specific tools.
+Debugging Theano functions can require non-standard techniques and Theano specific tools.
 The reason is two-fold: 1) definition of Theano expressions is separate from their execution, and 2) optimizations can introduce many changes to the computation graph.
+Theano thus provides separate execution modes for Theano functions, which allows for automated debugging and profiling.
+Debugging entails automated sanity checks, which ensure that all optimizations and graph transformations are safe (Theano compares the results before and after their application), as well as comparing the outputs of both C and Python implementations.

 We plan to extend GPU support to the full range of C data types, but only float32 tensors are supported as of writing.
-There no support for sparse vectors or matrices on the GPU, although algorithms from the CUSPARSE package should make it easy to add at least basic support for sparse GPU objects.
+There is also no support for sparse vectors or matrices on the GPU, although algorithms from the CUSPARSE package should make it easy to add at least basic support for sparse GPU objects.

 Conclusion